-The U.S. Department of Agriculture’s (USDA) Animal and Plant Health Inspection Service (APHIS) provides funding through the Plant Pest and Disease Management and Disaster Prevention Program (PPDMDPP) and the National Clean Plant Network (NCPN) Programs under the authority of the Plant Protection Act’s Section 7721.
+The U.S. Department of Agriculture’s (USDA) Animal and Plant Health Inspection Service (APHIS) provides funding through the Plant Pest and Disease Management and Disaster Prevention Program (PPDMDPP) and the National Clean Plant Network (NCPN) Programs under the authority of the Plant Protection Act (PPA) Section 7721.

-The fiscal year (FY) 2020 open period for submitting suggestions to implement the Plant Pest and Disease Management and Disaster Prevention Program (PPDMDPP) will last six weeks from July 15 through August 23, 2019.
-APHIS has $75 million available with at least $5 million going to the National Clean Plant Network (NCPN).
-The open period for submitting NCPN project suggestions will be announced separately.
+The fiscal year (FY) 2021 open period for submitting suggestions to implement the Plant Pest and Disease Management and Disaster Prevention Program (PPDMDPP) closed on August 21, 2020 and submitted suggestions are now in the review process.
+APHIS has approximately $75 million available with at least $5 million going to the National Clean Plant Network (NCPN).

-Pest and Disease Management and Disaster Prevention Program, APHIS provides funding to strengthen and safeguard the nation’s agricultural infrastructure.
-In FY 2019, APHIS allocated $60 million to support 381 projects that expand or enhance pest survey, identification, inspection, mitigation, risk analysis, and public education and outreach.
+Through the Plant Pest and Disease Management and Disaster Prevention Program (PPDMDPP), APHIS provides funding to strengthen and safeguard the nation’s agricultural infrastructure.
+In FY 2020, APHIS allocated $63.075 million to support 357 projects for the PPDMDPP.

 The National Clean Plant Network (NCPN) provides high quality asexually propagated plant material tested for targeted plant pathogens and pests to protect the environment and ensure the global competitiveness of specialty crop producers.